kyverno/kyverno/README.md

 ## Motivation

 ## How it works
-The solution provides a possibility to validate the custom Kubernetes resources and modify them before their creation.
+The solution provides a possibility to validate Kubernetes resources and modify them before their creation.
 ### Components

 * **Policy Controller** (`/controller`) allows defining custom resources which can be used in your Kubernetes cluster